SIsilicon/WorldEdit-BE-Docs/docs/quick_start.md

 ![Position Placement](img/pos_placement.jpg)

+## Kit items for convenience

+There are many operations in WorldEdit that we may commonly use, such as undoing, and copying structures.
+To make this addon more convenient for mobile and controller players, it comes with a set of items that act as a shortcut to these common WorldEdit functions.
+To receive this kit, just type `;kit`.

 ## Doing stuff with your selection

-Make a modest sized selection to work with.
+Make a modest sized selection to work with, and have your kit ready.
-We're going to try some of the commands WorldEdit has to offer.
+We're going to try some of the features WorldEdit has to offer.

-1. Set the selection to stone using `;set minecraft:stone`. `minecraft:` is optional.
-Blocks provided by other addons need their namespace explicitly defined.
-Eg: `wiki:block`.
-2. Set it to yellow wool with `;set wool:4`.
-Some blocks like wool come in different variations.
-The number after the block id determines the variation used.
-3. Set the selection to half sandstone, half glass with `;set sandstone,glass`.
-4. Replace the sandstone with dirt with `;replace sandstone dirt`.
+1. Place down stone, use the [Pattern Picker](/usage/kit#pattern_picker) on it and use ["Selection Fill"](/usage/kit#selection_fill).
+A cuboid of stone should be made.
+2. Use the Pattern Picker on the air (mobile players must hold the screen with it) and use "Selection Fill" again to clear the stone.
+3. Place down sandstone and glass, use the Pattern pPicker on the sandstone, and sneak and use it on the glass to add to your pattern.
+Use "Selection Fill" and you should have a mix of sandstone and glass.
+4. Take out the Mask Picker in your inventory and use it on the sandstone.
+Set a block of your choice as your pattern, and use "Selection Fill".
+All sandstone should now be replaced with that block.
-5. Repeat your selection upwards with `;stack 4 up`.
+5. Repeat your selection upwards by typing the command `;stack 4 up`.

-If you want to you can undo everthing with `;undo 5`, since you did five successful operations.
+If you want to you can undo everthing by using the undo item until you can't undo any further.

 ## Playing with brushes

+The kit also provides a way to make brushes.

 1. Get a shovel of any type (preferably wooden).
+2. Place down cobblestone; you'll need it for the brush.
+3. Use the ["WorldEdit Settings"](/usage/kit#config) item.
+A menu in your hotbar should appear including "Brush Settings".
+Select the item, then select the shovel to bind to.
+Make it a sphere brush of radius 3, and a cobblestone pattern.
+Confirm the settings and exit the menu.
+4. Aim at the ground not near you and interact with the shovel (now brush) to place cobblestone spheres.
-2. Bind a cobblestone brush to your shovel of radius 3 with `;br tier sphere cobblestone 3`. `tier` is the kind of shovel you're binding the brush to.
+5. Make it so the brush only affects grass with `;mask tier grass`. `tier` is the kind of shovel you're binding the brush to.
 1 is wooden, 2 is stone, and so on.
-3. Aim at the ground not near you and interact with the shovel (now brush) to place cobblestone spheres.
-4. Make it so the brush only affects grass with `;mask tier grass`.
 Use the brush now to make a cobblestone path.
-5. Disable the brush with `;br tier none`.
+6. Disable the brush with `;br tier none`.

-## No commands?
-No problem

-If typing commands isn't your thing, whether it's because you don't use a keyboard, or their complicated, this addon gives you a simpler alternative.
-If you get a wooden axe instead of using `;wand`, you'll be given a bunch of items as alternatives to commands.
-They're not as extensive as commands, but allow you to do the more common tasks more quickly, such as copying and pasting, and setting up brushes.

 ## What now?